Spanish Civil War: Art and propaganda

 Throughout the Spanish Civil War, people all over the world were exposed to the goings-on and effects of it on its people not only through standard art, but also through propaganda.
 Motion pictures, posters, books, radio programs, and leaflets are a few examples of this media art that was so influential during the war.
 Produced by both nationalists and republicans, propaganda allowed Spaniards a way to spread awareness about their war all over the world.
 A film co-produced by famous early-twentieth century authors such as Ernest Hemingway and Lillian Hellman was used as a way to advertise Spain's need for military and monetary aid.
 This film, The Spanish Earth, premiered in America in July 1937.
 In 1938, George Orwell's Homage to Catalonia, a personal account of his experiences and observations in the war, was published in the United Kingdom.
 In 1939, Jean-Paul Sartre published in France a short story, The Wall in which he describes the last night of prisoners of war sentenced to death by shooting.

 Leading works of sculpture include Alberto Sánchez Pérez's El pueblo español tiene un camino que conduce a una estrella ("The Spanish People Have a Path that Leads to a Star"), a plaster monolith representing the struggle for a socialist utopia; Julio González's La Montserrat, an anti-war work which shares its title with a mountain near Barcelona, is created from a sheet of iron which has been hammered and welded to create a peasant mother carrying a small child in one arm and a sickle in the other. and Alexander Calder's Fuente de mercurio (Mercury Fountain) a protest work by the American against the Nationalist forced control of Almadén and the mercury mines there.

 Salvador Dalí responded to the conflict in his homeland with two powerful oil paintings in 1936: Soft Construction with Boiled Beans: A Premonition of Civil War (Philadelphia Museum of Art) and Autumnal Cannibalism (Tate Modern, London).Joan Miró created El Segador (The Reaper) in 1937, formally titled El campesino catalán en rebeldía (Catalan peasant in revolt).
 Pablo Picasso painted Guernica in 1937, inspired by the bombing of Guernica.
-The work's size (11 ft by 25.6 ft) grabbed much attention and cast the horrors of the mounting Spanish civil unrest into a global spotlight.
+The work's size (3.49 m by 7.76 m) grabbed much attention and cast the horrors of the mounting Spanish civil unrest into a global spotlight.
 The painting has since been heralded as an antiwar work and a symbol of peace in the 20th century.

+The famous poet Federico Garcia Lorca was executed by the nationals day 18 August 1936 as condemned for his homosexuality and his left leaning political belief affirmation by his executioners and historical consensus.

 The Army of Africa would feature a place in propaganda on both sides, due to the complex history of the Army and Spanish colonialism in North Africa.